ethereum/consensus-specs/specs/bls_verify.md

 ### `modular_squareroot`

+`modular_squareroot(x)` returns the value `y` such that `y**2 % field_modulus == x`, and `None` if this is not possible.
+In cases where there are two solutions, the value with higher imaginary component is favored; if both solutions have equal imaginary component the value with higher real component is favored.
+Here is an implementation.

 ```python
 qmod = q ** 2 - 1
 eighth_roots_of_unity = [FQ2([1,1]) ** ((qmod * k) // 8) for k in range(8)]